Riccardo-Ruta/CE-1-richi_fabi_ludo/docs/report.md

 The starting point of this research has to be found in the *classic Median voter's theorem* and in a recent contribution given by Abou-Chadi and Orlowski.
 Them both are theories which state the political parties's tendency at positioning themselves close to the center, but differ among themseleves because they refer to different political system: the former refer to the majority rule voting system and the second to the competitive one.
 Starting from these analyses, this research aims to inquire whether or not the centrist political parties are more successful than others.
 To answer this question we drawed two hypotheses:
- - The first hypothesis is that the success of central parties depends on the cultural and historical context of each country;
+ - The first hypothesis is that there is no correlation between an high share of votes and the political position, due to the variability of the factors that can influence this relationship and to the differences among the meaning of the "left-right" dimension in each country;
- - The second hypothesis is that there is no correlation between an high share of votes and the political position, due to the variability of the factors that can influence this relationship and to the differences among the meaning of the "left-right" dimension in each country.
+ - The second hypothesis is that the success of central parties depends on the cultural and historical context of each country

  #### Methods
  ##### Pre-processing phase